google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 You can search for mixed content directly in your source code.
 Search for `http://` in your source and look for tags that include HTTP URL attributes.
-Specifically, you are looking for the tags listed in the [mixed content types & security threats associated](what-is-mixed-content#mixed-content-types--security-threats-associated) section of our previous guide.
+Specifically, look for tags listed in the [mixed content types & security threats associated](what-is-mixed-content#mixed-content-types--security-threats-associated) section of our previous guide.
 Note that having `http://` in the href attribute of anchor tags (`<a>`) is often not a mixed content issue, with some notable exceptions discussed later.